-Many avoid possible failure by avoiding the unknown.
-Their choice frees avoids anxiety but creates stagnation.
-Initially the choice provides security; but this security is just a mirage.
-There are no flowing springs of security in avoidance.
-The experiences missed by dodging opportunities accumulate.
-Skills remain undeveloped.
-Exposure opens new opportunities—whether we failed or succeeded in the past.
-As we grow, we prepare for greater opportunities that we would have otherwise been woefully prepared to meet.
-Failing to develop job skills limits income, failing to develop social skills limits relationships, and failing to understand emotions leads us off course.
-Developed skills becomes the resources needed for greater opportunities.
-True security is a competence in our own strength, creativity, and courage—not from avoiding difficulties.
-Sometimes skills surmount a challenge; other times the skills help recover from failure.
+Many frantically avoid failure by dodging opportunities that require expansion.
+Their life of limitations avoids anxiety, creating stagnation and decay.
+Initially avoidance provides security; but the security is a mirage.
+Missed experiences accumulate, narrowing skills, and expanding vulnerabilities.
+Exposure from brave ventures—whether we failed or succeeded—builds life skills.
+Failing to develop job skills limits income, failing to develop social skills limits relationships, and failing to understand emotions leads to misdirected reactions.
+The skills from expanded expertise become resources to succeed.
+True security is competence in our strength, creativity, and courage—not from avoiding failure.
+Sometimes skills surmount a challenge; other times skills aide in recovery after failure.

 We will occasionally fail when reaching beyond comfortable patterns.
 Failure is difficult.
 It hurts; but failure is part of learning.
 Pain from past failures resurface, sparking new fears, reminding that we may fail again.
 We must struggle through the inevitable learning-curve to gain new proficiencies—new expanded comfort zones.
 We may embark on a new professional skill through study, but secondary characteristics of determination, humility, creativity, and courage also develop with our efforts, even if we fail at the original goal, the secondary characteristics still benefit.